CRC1415/nomad-docs/docs/tutorial/NOMAD_ELN.md

 The **workflow2** section of the **Preparation of P3HT solution** example can be found under the **DATA** tab, in the left panel under **workflow2**.
 We can now add inputs, by referencing existing substance entries.

-See the example below. *click the arrows to navigate through the steps*.
+**Use the arrow buttons ⬅️➡️ below to follow the steps for editing the workflow graph.**
 <div class="image-slider" id="slider7">
     <div class="nav-arrow left" id="prev7">←</div>
     <img src="images/ELN_built-in_34.png" alt="step 1" class="active">